rehabstudio/oneill/README.md

 oneill
 ======

-oneill is a small tool that manages a set of docker containers running on a single host.
+oneill is a small tool that manages a set of docker containers running on a single host, exposing them to the internet using Nginx as a reverse proxy.

 ## How it works